 In Rio Lagartos and Las Coloradas, 4G service from Telcel is available, but do not expect the same level of service you would find in Merida or Cancun.
 The 4G signal drops in and out but will work in a pinch.
 In the overlanding location, H+ is available and reliable enough in some instances for voice-only calls.
 Check out the website nperf.com for up-to-date coverage.

 Looking for More Mexico Travel Destinations?

-If you are enjoying your time visiting the flamingos in the Yucatan and the Yucatan’s coastline?
-Check out El Cuyo.
+If you are enjoying your time visiting the flamingos in the Yucatan and the Yucatan coastline, check out El Cuyo.
 El Cuyo is a small fishing village slowly making a name for itself on the tourism circuit.
 While the beach here may not be quite as picturesque as those between Playa del Carmen and Tulum and the wind can be unrelenting at times (El Cuyo is a popular kitesurfing spot), the beauty is made up by the lack of tourists and beach chairs.

-Want to remeber where to visit the flamingos in the Yucatan later?
+Want to remember where to visit the flamingos in the Yucatan later?
 Pin It!